slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ## TODOs
 * Reconfigure driver if driver was power cycled.
-* OTTRIM not setting or reading properly
+* OTTRIM not setting or reading properly.
-* Generate step pulses outside of main loop
+* Generate step pulses outside of main loop.
+* Use index for warning if stepper is controlled with step/dir.

 ## MISC